-In some cases you have the right to ask us to stop processing your information or tell us that you don't want to receive certain information from us, such as marketing communications.
+In some cases, you have the right to ask us to stop processing your information or tell us that you don't want to receive certain information from us, such as marketing communications.
 You can also ask us for a copy of information we hold about you and ask us to correct information that is wrong.

-If you want to ask to exercise any of your rights just call us on +44 (0) 1892 503 856 or write to us at Continuous Improvement Team, AXA PPP healthcare, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL.
+If you want to ask to exercise any of your rights just call us on +44 (0) 1892 503 856 or write to us at AXA Global Healthcare (UK)Limited, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL.

-If you want to contact the Data Protection Officer you can do so at Data Protection Team, Jubilee House, Vale Road, Tunbridge Wells, Kent TN1 1BJ.
+If you want to contact the Data Protection Officer you can do so by writing to us at the same address, or by emailing; AGHComplianceReporting@AXA.com.